 One of the most amazing aspects of Amazon fulfillment is their Amazon Robotics (formerly Kiva Systems) approach to moving material to the stowers and pickers.
 Hence, before going into more detail on the inner workings, I would like to look at this quite fancy robotic technology.
 It is estimated that the Kiva robots reduce the fulfillment cost by 40%.

 For the more modern automated storage, Amazon uses Kiva robots (now Amazon Robotics).
 Amazon bought Kiva Systems in 2012.
 While Kiva had many different customers before, including The Gap, Walgreens, Staples, Office Depot, and more, Amazon did not renew these contracts, and Kivas are now exclusively used by Amazon.
 Currently around 26 of the 175 fulfillment centers around the world use Kivas, but both numbers are steadily increasing.
+Reportedly, with Kivas Amazon can store 50% more items than with manual pickers, and can get an item within around 15 minutes compared to 60-75 minutes for a manual worker.

 How They Work